 History is an important part of the present in Webster Parish, where we value our heritage and vow to preserve the things that have made us who we are.
+Webster Parish is home to 130 properties on the National Registry of Historic Places.
 Minden’s Historic Residential District includes 71 properties, including homes and churches dating as early as the 1850’s.
-Many are on the National Register of Historic Places.
 Styles range from Greek Revival to early Georgian.
-For more information visit www.mindenhrd.com.

-Minden is a Louisiana Main Street Community.
+Minden was established in 1836 by Charles Hans Veeder.
+The approval for the laying of our brick streets was on October 2, 1917.
 Minden’s Historic Main Street Districts attract history and architecture buffs as well as shoppers and diners.
 Minden has maintained much of its historic integrity, including its early 1900’s brick Main Street, beautiful parks and sidewalk benches reminiscent of years past.
 The area offers antique shops, restaurants, gift stores, and more.

-Visit historic downtown Springhill, home of the fully restored historic Spring Theater on Main Street offering a nostalgic experience and first run movies in an old time theater with the largest screen in North Louisiana.
+Visit Historic Downtown Springhill!
+The area is thriving with a local farmers market, boutiques and dining options.
+Enjoy the unique experience of visiting the fully restored historic Spring Theater on Main Street offering a nostalgic experience and first run movies in an old time theater with the largest screen in North Louisiana.
 For more information and show times call (318)539-6684.